amweber01/Project3_DATA441/README.md

 This model produces an mse of 44.0735.
 The next step is to compare this method of gradient boosting with a different regressor, such as just Random Forest.

-## Complete KFold Crossvalidation
+## Complete KFold Cross-validation

-To be confident that the gradient boosting method is both effective on its own and a more optimal choice than a lone regressor, a complete KFold crossvalidation comparing regressors can be implemented.
+To be confident that the gradient boosting method is both effective on its own and a more optimal choice than a lone regressor, a complete KFold cross-validation comparing regressors can be implemented.
 The code below compares the gradient boosting regressor with concrete data from above with Random Forest.

 ```Python
 mse_lwr = []